monaejam/AI-recertified/MVP/README.md

 5. Makes final flagging decision with confidence scores This agentic reasoning ensures that flagging decisions consider full business context, not just sentiment analysis.

-📝Task 3: Dealing with the Data(Faker library)
+📝 Task 3: Dealing with the Data(Faker library)

 ✅Deliverables
 1. Survey Responses CSV (survey_responses.csv) - Primary data containing customer feedback with scores and text responses, used for sentiment analysis and issue identification.